 Necrotizing fasciitis is a serious but rare bacterial infection.
-It is also known as flesh-eating disease.
+It is also known as a flesh-eating disease.
+Early signs and symptoms of necrotizing fasciitis include flu-like symptoms, severe pain in the affected area, and more.

 Necrotizing fasciitis happens when bacteria enter a wound and cause a skin infection that can spread quickly through the deep tissues in the body.